 Systemd Service Generator

-Generate systemd unit files with a guided interface.
-Create service, timer, and socket units easily.
+Build production-ready systemd unit files with a guided interface

 myapp.service